Hezbollah leader vows retaliation against Israel for attacks on devices as both sides trade strikes

 But in their recent warnings, Israeli leaders have said they are determined to change the status quo dramatically.

-Speaking to Israeli troops on Wednesday, Israeli Defense Minister Yoav Gallant said, “We are at the start of a new phase in the war — it requires courage, determination and perseverance.”
+Speaking to Israeli troops on Wednesday, Gallant said, “We are at the start of a new phase in the war — it requires courage, determination and perseverance.”
 He made no mention of the exploding devices but praised the work of Israel’s army and security agencies, saying “the results are very impressive.”

 Israel began moving more troops to its border with Lebanon on Wednesday as a precautionary measure, Israeli officials said.
 Israel’s army chief, Lt.
 Gen. Herzi Halevi, said plans have been drawn up for additional action against Hezbollah, though media reported the government has not yet decided whether to launch a major offensive in Lebanon.